 Schools are permitted to add additional stipends to employee pay for additional duties.
 Such duties should be clearly defined and should represent responsibilities beyond their current duties.
 Principals shall work with the School Finance Coordinator in the OCS in determining stipends.
-All stipends must be listed in the Contract or Employment Letter.
-Employees shall not get paid stipends that are not listed in their Contract or Employment Letter.
+All stipends must be listed in the Employment Agreements and Letter.
+Employees shall not get paid stipends that are not listed in their Employment Agreements and Letter.